theforeman/foreman-ansible-modules/develop/_sources/README.md.txt

 ### Installation from Ansible Galaxy

-You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/theforeman/foreman) by running `ansible-galaxy collection install theforeman.foreman` (Ansible 2.9 and later) or `mazer install theforeman.foreman` (Ansible 2.8).
+You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/theforeman/foreman) by running `ansible-galaxy collection install theforeman.foreman`.

 After the installation, the modules are available as `theforeman.foreman.<module_name>`.
 Please see the [Using Ansible collections documentation](https://docs.ansible.com/ansible/devel/user_guide/collections_using.html) for further details.